If this is okay with you, please close this message.

 Clearly, the country’s spending is no longer sustainable.
 However, modern politics should have come far enough that every party ensures the most vulnerable in society are supported, and definitely not the hardest hit.
 And that’s exactly what Mind fears most: that the consequences of this budget will be most acutely felt by those who most need support.

 Although NHS funding has been protected, it would be a false assumption to think that this will ensure mental health service users do not have to worry about cuts.
 Mental health should to be seen as an issue that involves all aspects of life and all parts of society.
 Taking this perspective, it becomes evident that the cuts proposed to other areas of the public sector will have a deep and enduring impact on the mental wellbeing of this country.

 Around half of all people claiming benefits because of illness have mental health problems.
 We are opposed to any assumption that the welfare system is riddled with undeserving people who somehow need to be ‘found out’.
-The announcement that all Disability Living Allowance claimants will be from 2013/14 onwards accentuates this assumption.
+The announcement that all Disability Living Allowance claimants will be subject to a medical assessment from 2013/14 onwards accentuates this assumption.